Francisco de Melo Franco

 Francisco de Melo Franco (Note: Also rendered as Francisco de Mello Franco, as it was usually spelt before the spelling reforms of the 20th century.)
-(17 September 1757 – 22 July 1822) was a Colonial Brazilian physician, a pioneer in the field of puericulture and one of the most important court physicians in Portugal in his day.
+(17 September 1757 – 22 July 1822) was a Colonial Brazilian medical doctor, a pioneer in the field of puericulture and one of the most important court physicians in Portugal in his day.
 He was the author of several works in the fields of medicine and political philosophy.

 Biography

 Francisco de Melo Franco was born in the town of Paracatu, then in the Captaincy of Minas Gerais, Colonial Brazil.
 He was the son of João de Melo Franco, a wealthy mining and cattle merchant, and his wife Ana de Oliveira Caldeira.
 He travelled to Portugal to study in the University of Coimbra, where he earned a degree in medicine.

 As a student, he adopted the burgeoning liberal ideas that started to gain a marked influence among Portuguese political thinkers; he was arrested and convicted by the Inquisition as a heretic, seditionist and naturalist in a 1781 auto-da-fé.

 Graduating in 1786, he settled in Lisbon where he earned a reputation as an excellent clinician.
 By charter of Queen Maria I, dated 9 June 1793, he was made Honorary Physician of the Royal Household and, on 3 August 1796, he was made a cavaleiro-fidalgo.
 He became a Corresponding Fellow of the Lisbon Royal Academy of Sciences, with which he actively contributed in the fields of medical and natural science.

 In 1792, at the request of the Council of State, Francisco de Melo Franco was one of the signatories of the certificate that confirmed Queen Maria I's mental inability to continue to conduct government affairs, starting the long regency of her son, John, Prince of Brazil.